Denon v Pioneer v Hanpin v Gemini Player Sound quality

 P.S.
 Though they might impart a teeny tiny bit of interpolation texturing that wasn't there in the original signal, the old Denon digital DJ mixers have much better processing than the Pioneers.
 Not even close.
 44.1khz mode is pretty darn transparent to the original signal, but 96khz resampling mode on a Denon seems to make what you put in sound more like music.
 So much goosebumps on the skin and butterflies in the stomach it's hard to mix and not just listen.
 The closest thing I can think of is listening to Burmester front end stuff at Alexis Park in Vegas years ago.

-Rane MP2015 is probably the most detailed mixer I've ever heard, but might slightly exaggerate some of the detail and blacken backgrounds beyond the reference signal.
-Neither here nor there.
-Closest description I can think of is like a grit-free, improved midrange & imaging, and even more detailed, digital, rotary version of a Biamp SCM in its digital in/out sound.
+Rane MP2015 is probably the most ruthlessly revealing and detailed DJ mixer I've ever heard, but might slightly exaggerate some of the detail and blacken backgrounds beyond the reference signal.
+Closest description I can think of is like a grit-free, improved imaging, and even more detailed, digital, rotary version of a Biamp SCM in its digital in/out sound.
 Very special achievement in resolution, tightness, and precision.

 Numark PPD9000 is wonderfully liquid and deep, but lacks the detail of the Rane or the sheer cohesive musicality of the Denon (possibly from that pleasing resampling interpolation).
 Side note: PPD9000's optional tube mode also seems interestingly useful for compensating for bad room acoustics at loud volumes and the Gemini dry sound, which I did not expect.
 Possibly related to the loudness curve equalization on it combined with added pleasing even-order harmonics that masks (to our ears) other forms of distortion.